News and events

 NBN Conference 2019

-We are pleased to announce that this year’s NBN Conference will take place on Wednesday 13 and Thursday 14 November at the Albert Hall, Nottingham.
+The 2019 NBN Conference took place on Wednesday 13 and Thursday 14 November at the Albert Hall, Nottingham.

 The theme of this year’s NBN Conference is “Network, Knowledge and Narrative – sharing and using data across the NBN and beyond”.
 Over the course of the two days we will be hearing from individuals and organisations from within the NBN and further afield, with a variety of speakers explaining how they are sharing and using data in their day to day work.